-From Neilson Way to Lincoln Blvd., Ocean Park Blvd. will be turned into a "Complete Green Street."
-The final "Complete Green Street" concept, partly funded by Measure V, will include a range of improvements designed to result in a better performing, enhanced streetscape environment that is pedestrian- and bicycle-oriented, attractive, green, and provides several environmental benefits, such as capturing and preventing significant volumes of urban run-off from entering the Santa Monica Bay.
+From Neilson Way to Lincoln Blvd., Ocean Park Boulevard has been turned into a "Complete Green Street."
+Ocean Park Boulevard had been a wide auto-oriented street, accommodating one lane of traffic in either direction, was difficult to corss, had few pedestrian amenities, narrow sidewalks, and tree wells contain Cassias trees in various states of health.
+The new "Complete Green Street", partly funded by Measure V, includes a range of improvements resulting in a better performing, enhanced streetscape environment that is pedestrian- and bicycle-oriented, attractive, green, and provides several environmental benefits, such as capturing and preventing significant volumes of urban run-off from entering the Santa Monica Bay.

 Key project elements include: